 - The discussion is similar to the previous sliding window mechanism except we add the complexity of sending and receiving application processes that are filling and emptying their local buffers. - Also we introduce the complexity that buffers are of finite size without worrying about where the buffers are stored.

 MaxSendBuffer MaxRcvBuffer

-- The receiver throttles the sender by advertising a window size no larger than the amount it can buffer. - On TCP receiver side:
+Receiver throttles sender by advertising a window size no larger than the amount it can buffer.

+On TCP receiver side:

 LastByteRcvd - LastByteRead ≤ MaxRcvBuffer

 to avoid buffer overflow!